Frequently Asked Questions

 May I receive academic credit when cast in a production?

 Students who are cast in any faculty-directed seminar production are eligible to take TH 250 “Seminar Production” for 1, 2, 3, or 4 credits.
 Seniors may take TH 376 for 3 credits.
 Other students may choose, if cast in any seminar production, to use this as the fulfillment of half of their Theater Company requirements.
-Seminar classes are generally held from 6 to 7 p.m.
-Mondays and often involve guest speakers, discussions, and reading and writing assignments.

 Can my diverse interests in a variety of theater areas be accommodated?

 Absolutely.
 We offer courses of study and hands-on experience in acting, directing, design, stage management, and technical theater.
 Students are encouraged to branch out and experiment in different areas of theater.
 It is possible to act one semester, stage-manage another, and direct a show a third semester.
-You should make your interests known early on to your faculty advisor, who will be happy to work with you in creating a course of study that can satisfy your needs.
-In addition to acting, directing, and designing, many of our graduates have gone on to work as stage managers, dramaturgs, producers, technicians, etc.
+You should make your interests known early on to your faculty advisor, who will work with you in creating a course of study that can satisfy your needs.
+In addition to acting, directing, and designing, many of our graduates have gone on to work as stage managers, dramaturgs, actors, directors, producers, technicians, etc.

 I’d really like to get involved, but I’m not an actor.
 What can I do?